CyberSecAI/CWEMap/crewai/prompts/extract_key_entities/system.md

 # STEPS
-1. Extract the KeyEntities from the vulnerability description provided
+1. Extract the KeyEntities from the vulnerability description provided using only the words and phrases that are part of the KeyEntities.
+2. Do not add any words or phrases that are not part of the KeyEntities.
-2. Provide your answer in the following format:
+3. Provide your answer in the following format:
     [WEAKNESS] <The identified weakness, not the technical impact>
     [PRODUCT] <The affected product>
     [VERSION] <The product version>